 Company name Panariagroup Industrie Ceramiche S.p.A.
-Legal office Via Panaria Bassa, 22/a - 41034 Finale Emilia (MO) - Italy Contacts for information on the EPD QEHS Office - andrea.palladini@panariagroup.it PROGRAM OPERATOR: EPDItaly ICMQ, via Gaetano De Castillia 10, 20124 Milan, Italy.
-INFORMATION ON THE EPD Product name Ceramic surfaces made of laminated porcelain stoneware reinforced with fibreglass mesh Site Via Cameazzo, no. 21, 41042 Fiorano Modenese (MO), Italy Short product description Average EPD for laminated porcelain stoneware ceramic surfaces reinforced with fibreglass mesh 3.5 mm thick Application area The ceramic surfaces object of this study are intended to be applied to both floor and wall claddings and to be installed both indoors and outdoors for residential, non-residential and commercial use CPC Code https://unstats.un.org/unsd/classifications/Econ 37370 VERIFICATION INFORMATION PCR EN 15804-2012 A2 PCR ICMQ-001/15 rev3 EPDItaly regulation General Programme Instruction document of EPDItaly v.6 Project Report LCA EPD based on a verified LCA tool: LCA tool creator for Ceramic Tile V6 [(27/11/2023) - DB version 2023.2] Project LCA Tool Report Background report for LCA tool for Confindustria Ceramica - 27/11/2023 Project Short Report Reinforced laminated porcelain stoneware 3+ of 6/6/24 Independent Check External audit of the declaration and data performed according to ISO 14025:2010. ☐ Internal ☑ External Third party verifier: ICMQ, via Gaetano De Castillia 10, 20124 Milan, Italy.
-Accredited by Accredia.
+Legal office Via Panaria Bassa 22/A, Finale Emilia (MO), Italy Contacts for information on the EPD QEHS Office - andrea.palladini@panariagroup.it PROGRAM OPERATOR EPDItaly Via Gaetano De Castillia no. 10 - 20124 Milan, Italy INFORMATION ON THE EPD Product name Ceramic surfaces made of laminated porcelain stoneware and laminated porcelain stoneware reinforced with fibreglass mesh Site Via Cameazzo, no. 21, 41042 Fiorano Modenese (MO), Italy Short product description Average EPD for ceramic surfaces made of laminated porcelain stoneware and laminated porcelain stoneware reinforced with 6 mm thick fibreglass mesh Application area The ceramic surfaces object of this study are intended to be applied to both floor and wall claddings and to be installed both indoors and outdoors for residential, non-residential and commercial use CPC Code https://unstats.un.org/unsd/classifications/Econ 37370 VERIFICATION INFORMATION PCR EN 15804:2012+A2:2019.
+PCR ICMQ-001/15 rev3 EPDItaly regulation General Programme Instruction document of EPDItaly v.6 Project Report LCA EPD based on a verified LCA tool: LCA tool creator for Ceramic Tile V6 [(27/11/2023) - DB version 2023.2] Project LCA Tool Report Background report for LCA tool for Confindustria Ceramica - 27/11/2023 Project Short Report Laminated porcelain stoneware 5+, 6, 6+ of 14/6/2024 Independent Check External audit of the declaration and data performed according to ISO 14025:2010. ☐ Internal ☑ External Third party verifier: ICMQ S.p.A., Via Gaetano De Castillia no. 10 20124 Milan, Italy Accredited by Accredia.
 Comparability Environmental statements published within the same product category, but from different programs, may not be comparable.
-In particular, EPDs of construction products may not be comparable if they do not comply with EN 15804:2012+A2:2019.
+In particular, EPDs of construction products may not be comparable in they do not comply with EN 15804:2012+A2:2019.
 Accountability The EPD Owner releases EPDItaly from any non-compliance with environmental legislation.
 The holder of the declaration will be responsible for the information and supporting evidence.
 EPDItaly accepts no responsibility for the information, data and results provided by the EPD Owner for the life cycle assessment.